-When you take an eLearning course or watch an instructional video, who do you think is behind all of it?
-It’s not just a coach or a computer programmer.
-A great deal of the course developing routine rests on an instructional designer’s shoulders.
+When you take an eLearning course or watch an instructional video, who do you think is behind it all?
+It might not be the coach you see on your screen.
+A great deal of the course development process rests on an instructional designer’s shoulders.

-Instructional design is the art of creating learning experiences that help people gain the skills they need.
-The aim of an instructional designer is to identify knowledge and skill gaps and find the most powerful ways to close them, whether through online courses, games, or training videos.
-In fact, this is a person who understands how people learn and applies this knowledge to create engaging and effective learning content.
+Instructional design is the art and science of creating learning experiences that help people gain the skills they need.
+The aim of the instructional designer is to identify knowledge and skill gaps, and find the most powerful ways to close them, whether through online courses, games, or training videos.

 The roles and responsibilities of instructional designers are quite varied.
 They include:

 - Defining clear learning objectives and creating compelling content that aligns with them.

 - Interacting with subject matter experts (SMEs) to collect information based on the learners’ needs.